germanium-git/NSX/README.md

 ```

 ##### nsx_edge_create.py
-It creates a new instance of the NSX edge following the specified parametres such as:
+It creates a new instance of the NSX edge following the specified parameters such as:
 - SSH access for monitoring and troubleshooting purposes
-- BGP routing
-- Static routing
 - High Availability mode
 - Resource pools & datastores where the edge should be deployed.
 - Uplink interface - a distributed port group